Article By: Leanne Ridgeway

 • Horehound 3:45 – 4:20

-BLACK PYRAMID: (11:40pm-12:45am) One of two bands appearing at MDDF from Massachusetts, Black Pyramid are from West Mass.
+BLACK PYRAMID: (11:40pm-12:45am) One of two bands appearing at MDDF from Massachusetts, Black Pyramid is from West Mass.
 Andy Beresky (guitar, vocals), Eric Beaudry (bass), and Clay Neely (drums) encompass damned near every heavy genre into their arrangements.
 Old school doom marinated in heavy stoner rock, slathered with progressive melody, spiced with traditional heavy metal, peppered in psychedelia, and seared in desert riffs.
 What a way to close out the Maryland Doom Fest.
 How in hell can you go wrong?
 You can’t.
 Period.

 THE ATOMIC BITCHWAX: (9:55-10:35pm) ‘SUPER STONER ROCK’.
 This sums it up nicely.
-This Jersey trio has been in it for the long haul and are legends in the heavy music underground.
+This Jersey trio has been in it for the long haul and is legends in the heavy music underground.
 They’re heavy, loud, fun, fast, and fuzzy.
 Just how stoner rock/metal is supposed to sound.
 They are a must-see-set.

 FREEDOM HAWK: (9:55-10:35pm) From Virginia Beach, Virginia, comprised of Lenny Hines (drums), T.R.
 Morton (vocals, guitar), and Mark Cave (bass).
 Freedom Hawk’s ‘Sunlight’ release has spun on my turntable for many months since Ripple Music issued the vinyl pressing.
 Tons of riffs, a bit of southern soul, melodic grooves, and, of course, fuzz.
 Gloriously heavy stoner rock n’ roll.